commercetools/merchant-center-application-kit/CONTRIBUTING.md

 ## Cutting a Release

-All releases go the the `next` distribution channel.
-This gives us a chance to test releases out before making them offical by moving the `latest` dist-tag along.
+By default, all releases go to the `next` distribution channel and should be considered **prereleases**.
+This gives us a chance to test out a release before marking it **stable** in the `latest` distribution channel.

 #### Draft release notes in the Changelog